davidizzle/GSoC-Dagger.jl-Blog/README.md

 ![image](logo.jpg)

-It is typically a cumbersome exercise, for programmers, to quickly and efficiently deploy multithreaded, distributed, or GPU computation.
+It is typically a cumbersome exercise, for programmers, to quickly and efficiently deploy multithreaded, distributed, or GPU computations.

 Doing all three at once is then certainly no easy feat — but that is where [Dagger.jl](https://github.com/JuliaParallel/Dagger.jl) swoops in!